lianqing11/MonoJSG/README.md

 # MonoJSG

-Code of MonoJSG: Joint Semantic and Geometric Cost Volume for Monocular 3D Object Detection
+Code for MonoJSG: Joint Semantic and Geometric Cost Volume for Monocular 3D Object Detection

+The code is coming soon.